propelorm/Propel/cookbook/symfony1/how-to-use-Propel i18n-behavior-with-sf1.4.markdown

 }
 {% endhighlight %}

-let's print the form with the i18n embedded form in `apps/main/modules/book/templates/_form.php`
+Let's print the form with the i18n embedded form in `apps/main/modules/book/templates/_form.php`:

 {% highlight php %}
 <?php use_stylesheets_for_form($form) ?>